dmytro-anokhin/url-image/README.md

 ### Using Swift Package Manager

-Use the package URL to search for the `URLImage` package: https://github.com/dmytro-anokhin/url-image
+Use the package URL to search for the `URLImage` package: https://github.com/dmytro-anokhin/url-image.

+For how-to integrate package dependencies refer to [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) documentation.

 ### Using Cocoa Pods